 Additional efforts at Pitt to fight COVID-19 include work led by Paul Duprex, in Pitt’s Center for Vaccine Research to harness a measles vaccine engineered to express SARS-CoV-2 proteins on its surface to generate immunity to the virus that causes COVID-19.

 Also in the Center for Vaccine Research: William Klimstra, an associate professor of immunology, is investigating an antibody therapy called SAB-185 that could be used to both treat COVID-19 and prevent it in front-line workers and military personnel.
-Last month, clinical staff began injecting SAB-185 into healthy volunteers for a phase I safety study.
+Last month, clinical staff began injecting SAB-185 into healthy volunteers for a Phase 1 safety study.

 Pitt’s Clinical and Translational Science Institute has awarded nearly $1 million to 17 studies that are exploring different aspects of the pandemic, from modeling the virus to examining how the lung’s microbiome may impact infection.

 Two pharmaceutical companies, Moderna and AstraZeneca, are also partnering with Pitt and UPMC on vaccine trials.
-The phase III trials, led by Judy Martin, director of the Pittsburgh Vaccine Clinical Trials Unit and professor of pediatrics, and Sharon Riddler, director of clinical research in Pitt’s Division of Infectious Diseases, seek to determine if the vaccines can prevent COVID-19 and for how long.
+The Phase 3 trials, led by Judy Martin, director of the Pittsburgh Vaccine Clinical Trials Unit and professor of pediatrics, and Sharon Riddler, director of clinical research in Pitt’s Division of Infectious Diseases, seek to determine if the vaccines can prevent COVID-19 and for how long.